All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Progressive loading.
 Available evidence indicates that controlled, progressive loading of injured tendons actually stimulates repair.
 Light eccentric exercises (where the muscle lengthens under tension) have strong evidence for tendon healing.
 Work with a physical therapist to develop an appropriate loading program.

 Nutrition for connective tissue.
 Your body needs specific nutrients to build and repair collagen.
-Prioritize vitamin C (essential for collagen synthesis), protein (provides the amino acids for tissue building), and gelatin or collagen supplements (may provide building blocks specifically for connective tissue).
+Prioritize vitamin C (important for collagen synthesis), protein (provides the amino acids for tissue building), and gelatin or collagen supplements (may provide building blocks specifically for connective tissue).

 Sleep.
 Growth hormone, which matters in tissue repair, is released primarily during deep sleep.
 Aim for 7-9 hours of quality sleep.
 If GLP-1 medication or other factors are disrupting your sleep, address that with your provider.